mrbelowski/r3e_crewchief_v2/README.txt

 Changelog
 ---------

-Version 2.5.0: Added tyre wear monitoring; allow the audio player to use a full physical path to the sound files (i.e. c:\some\path) instead of just a path relative to the app's runtime folder; pop a dialog box with warning message when closing the properties form with unsaved changes.
+Version 2.5.0: Added tyre wear monitoring - tyre wear status updates on crossing the start/finish line (if the wear state isn't 'good' and it's changed from last lap), automatically reports tyre wear status when entering the pits, responds to "how's my tyre wear"; allow the audio player to use a full physical path to the sound files (i.e. c:\some\path) instead of just a path relative to the app's runtime folder; pop a dialog box with warning message when closing the properties form with unsaved changes.
 This update requires a new sound pack

 Version 2.4.1: Don't allow gap messages to play if the session's ended; fixed missing sounds in bundled sound pack.
 No new sound pack for this version